Drug coverage redetermination

-A coverage redetermination is when you want us to reconsider and change a decision we have made about what services or benefits are covered for you or what we will pay for a service or benefit.
+A drug coverage redetermination is when you want us to reconsider and change a decision we have made about what drugs are covered for you or what we will pay for a drug.
 For example, if we deny the request for coverage determination and you think we should cover the medication, you can request a redetermination.

 There are two kinds of coverage redeterminations you can request: